Laws and Regulations

 Ecodesign Requirements

-Product aspects: The ecodesign requirements must be adapted to the product category concerned and must consider all stages of the life cycle of the product.
+The ecodesign requirements will be adapted to each product category and will consider all stages of the lifecycle of the product.
 They are supposed to improve the following product aspects:

 • Durability: Durability and reliability of the product.
 Ease of repair and maintenance.